guettli/check-conditions/README.md

 # Ideas

+List all resource of namespace "foo". `kubectl get all -n foo` does not show CRDs.

 Improve filtering: Only particular namespaces, only particular ressources.

 Order output, so that results are stable.
 Maybe by kind, namespace, name.